Which Bugs Cause the Most Damage and How to Prevent Them

 Step #5: Seal Your Crawl Space or Basement (for Pier and Beam Foundations)

-You can seal your crawl space or basement walls by using a moisture-resistant barrier.
+You can seal your crawl space or basement walls by using a moisture-resistant barrier on the ground.
 This will help you to effectively remove excess moisture and decrease the humidity levels of this area.
-It will also block bugs from accessing your home through your foundation.
+It may also block bugs from accessing your home through your foundation.

 Image Source: Eco Bear Biohazard Cleaning Company via Flickr https://www.flickr.com/photos/155803822@N05/29069002767